Creon’s Life Extension and Healthspan Notes and References.

 The ketogenic diet is a great way for most people to lose weight fast and transform their health for the better without restricting calories.
 You can eat as much as you want, but you have to rigorously restrict what you eat.
 I lost 35 lbs and some of my more overweight friends lost 60 to 80 lbs or more.

-While it may not work for everyone, tens of thousands of people and hundreds of doctors are reporting near-miraculous results.
+While it may not work for everyone, hundreds of thousands of people and hundreds of doctors are reporting near-miraculous results.
 So it is certainly worth trying.

 Top level basics: